 When your options are limited

 Food deserts make any kind of grocery shopping incredibly challenging, not to mention a low-impact approach to eating.
 I want to take a moment to acknowledge the privilege of being able to easily take public transportation, walk, or drive to a convenient grocery store or market.I am incredibly lucky to afford groceries on a regular basis and want to support other home cooks to make use of what is available to them.
-Food delivery boxes are an option in some of these areas, but not always as far reaching or affordable.
+Food delivery boxes are an option in some of these areas, Imperfect Produce makes it a point to support areas without a lot of food options, but not always as far reaching or affordable.
 Food deserts present an ongoing challenge for so many communities but should not be left out of the conversation.
 This is where I’d like feedback from anyone who has lived in / cooked in a food desert and how they sustainably source ingredients.

 Tools for shopping seasonally